Paul Wulff: Cal Poly

 Following almost three years as an offensive line assistant for the Mustangs, Wulff was named head coach at Cal Poly in December 2022 by Athletic Director, Don Oberhelman.
 Cal Poly's first season under Wulff saw no improvement from the previous season in the win-loss column in conference play.
 Cal Poly's lone conference win came in a one score victory over a winless Northern Colorado team.
 Cal Poly's two nonconference victories came against a San Diego team which does not award athletic scholarships to football players, and against a non NCAA or NAIA Lincoln team which has been likened to "the college Bishop Sycamore".
 Cal Poly finished the 2023 season with the 11th (out of 12 teams) ranked scoring offense in the Big Sky Conference with 20.55 points per game.

 Cal Poly's second year under Wulff did not see any improvement from Wulff's first year in the overall win-loss column.
 One of Cal Poly's wins in 2024 came against a Division II Western Oregon Wolves team that finished their 2024 season one game above .500.
 Cal Poly's two other wins in 2024 came against conference foes Northern Colorado and Sacramento State that finished their 2024 seasons with a combined record of 2-14 in conference play.
 Cal Poly finished the 2024 season with the 11th (out of 12 teams) ranked scoring offense in the Big Sky Conference with 20.73 points per game.

-So far, in Cal Poly's third season under Wulff it has seen no improvement from the previous season in the overall win-loss column, and has won one less game in conference play from the previous season.
-Cal Poly's lone conference win came in a one score victory over in-state rival Sacramento State.
+Cal Poly's third season under Wulff saw little improvement from the previous season in the overall win-loss column.
 Cal Poly's two nonconference victories came against the same San Diego team (which does not award athletic scholarships to football players) it beat two seasons ago, and against the same Division II Western Oregon Wolves team it beat in the previous season.
-Cal Poly in the 2025 season has the 8th (out of 12 teams) ranked scoring offense in the Big Sky Conference with 23.4 points per game.

-Wulff has a record of 2–4 versus in-state rivals UC Davis and Sacramento State as Cal Poly's Head Coach.
+Wulff had a record of 2–4 versus in-state rivals UC Davis and Sacramento State as Cal Poly's Head Coach.

+On November 23, 2025, Wulff was fired as head coach at Cal Poly, a day after the Mustangs won at home against Eastern Washington, 43–34.
+Wulff finished his tenure at Cal Poly with a record of 10–24 in three seasons.